DT-Manie

-DT-Manie is a linguistic problem in Dutch spelling, created by the first official modern Dutch spelling rules published in 1954 for the Netherlands and for Flanders.
+DT-Manie is a set of rules that addresses a problem in the correct spelling of Dutch.

 Background

-Since 1954 and the introduction of the first legalised official modern Dutch spelling rules for the Netherlands and Flanders, the Dutch speaking community has faced a problem with the identification of the correct ending to their verbs.
-Should there be a ‘d’, ‘dd’, ‘t’, ‘tt’ or ‘dt’?
+Dutch writers face a problem in determining the correct verb endings.
+Should they write ‘d’, ‘dd’, ‘t’, ‘tt’ or ‘dt’?
+This cannot be made out by the sound of the spoken word; antwoord and antwoordt sound the same, and so do antwoorden and antwoordden.
 This caused numerous problems in schools and when writing official correspondence, for instance job applications, owing to the bad impression made by failure to apply the correct spelling.

 As can be seen in these examples, the endings of these Dutch verbs alter according to the tense, persons, numbers etc., and it was this rule that gave rise to spelling difficulties for children and adults alike as 'd', 'dt', and 't' in final positions are all pronounced as /t/.